sail-sg/d4ft/README.md

 O 0.0000 0.0000 1.2075;
 """
 ```
-For geometries not cached in the above file, D4FT will query the `cccdbd` website, and you shall see the following logs (using `--config.mol_cfg.mol_name ch4` in this example):
+For geometries not cached in the above file, D4FT will query the `cccdbd` website, and you shall see the following logs (using `--config.mol_cfg.mol ch4` in this example):
 ``` shell
 I0630 11:12:49.016396 140705043318592 cccdbd.py:108] **** Posting formula
 I0630 11:12:50.397949 140705043318592 cccdbd.py:116] **** Fetching data